-Press release issued 11 December 2012
+Press release issued: 11 December 2012

-A leading researcher in the field of composites has joined the University of Bristol to run the EPSRC Industrial Doctorate Centre (IDC) in Composites Manufacture.
+Ivana Partridge, Professor of Composites Processing in the Department of Aerospace Engineering and a leading researcher in the field of composites has joined the University of Bristol to run the EPSRC Industrial Doctorate Centre (IDC) in Composites Manufacture.

 Professor Partridge’s long-term research interests include thermoset resin and composite toughening, through thickness reinforcement of composites, composite process control and polymer-metal-fibre hybridization.
 Her past research has been funded mainly by EPSRC grants, but also by EU and direct industry programmes.